tylerjwatson/Multiplicity/README.md

 # Multiplicity

-Multiplicity is a low-level terraria packet deserialization/serialization library.
-It understands Terraria multiplayer messages sent to and from a terraria server, and can translate Terraria packets to and from strongly-typed objects.
+Multiplicity is a low-level Terraria packet deserialization/serialization library.
+It understands Terraria multiplayer messages sent to and from a Terraria server, and can translate Terraria packets to and from strongly-typed objects.
 It is licensed under GPLv3, and is available as a NuGet package.

 Multiplicity is 100% pure C# class libraries, and has **no** package dependencies, or build options.